tangentsoft/pidp8i/README.md

 <a name="unpacking"></a>
 ## Getting the Software onto Your Pi

+If you're reading this file within an unpacked distribution of the PiDP-8/I software, you should skip this section, because you have already achieved its aim.

-This file can be read both [online][this] and as `README.md` within the various software distributions.
-If you are reading this online, then, you may not have gotten this software onto your Pi yet.
+If you are reading this [online][this] and have not yet downloaded and unpacked the software source code onto your Pi, this section will get you going.

 [this]: https://tangentsoft.com/pidp8i/doc/trunk/README.md